 Using 529 Education Savings Accounts for Homeschooling Expenses

 The bill also expands what constitutes a “qualified education expense” under Section 529 education savings plans.
-These plans have traditionally been used for postsecondary education and, more recently, limited K–12 tuition expenses, the legislation significantly broadens their scope.
+These plans have traditionally been used for postsecondary education and, more recently, limited K–12 tuition expenses.
+The legislation significantly broadens their scope.

-According to Section 110110 of the bill, families will be allowed to use 529 funds, without incurring taxes or penalties, for a wide variety of K–12 costs, including:
+According to Section 704132 of the bill, families will be allowed to use 529 funds, without incurring taxes or penalties, for a wide variety of K–12 costs, including:

-- Homeschool curriculum and materials
+- Curriculum and materials

 - Online educational programs